 Ways To Serve Crockpot Beef Stew

-It is best to serve stew in a bowl with both a spoon and fork to make sure you don’t miss a drop of the deliciousness.
-A thick piece of crusty bread is a great accompaniment and can be used to dip into the sauce or to absorb whatever sauce may be left in your bowl at the end.
-While the ingredients in this stew really make it a full meal on its own, a crisp side salad or some raw veggie sticks can make a great sidekick for your stew.
-Thin, crispy breadsticks are a great add-on as well.
+Serve stew in a bowl with both a spoon and fork so you don't miss a drop of deliciousness.
+A thick piece of crusty bread is a great accompaniment.
+It can be used to dip into the sauce or to absorb whatever sauce may be left in your bowl at the end.

 How To Store Leftovers

 Leftover stew can be stored in airtight bags or containers.
 It will last 3-4 days in the refrigerator.
 This recipe also freezes really well and will last frozen for about 3 months, according to the FDA.
 This is a great dish to store in meal sized portions for easy reheat-and-eat meals.
 It re-heats very well in the microwave.

 - This stew recipe calls for mini potatoes.
 I am often too lazy to cut up potatoes and this solves my problem.
 However, this recipe would work just as well with diced larger potatoes.